mmacphail/spring-jsp-demo/README.md

 ## Install

 Clone this repository.
-Then use gradle to build it.
+Then use maven to build it.
 ```sh
 ./mwnw clean install
 ```